marpaia/babou/README.md

 the `defaults_write` section, which is internally backed by the `Settings` class, allows you to specifcy NSUserDefaults domains and a mapping of Key-Value pairs that you'd like to be set in that domain.
-This is good for system preferences and everything that's managed by propertly lists on you system.
+This is good for system preferences and everything that's managed by propertly lists on your system.

 ## Installation

+Realistically, at this point, you'll need to do the following on your system to get Babou up and running from a fresh install:

+- install the OS X command line tools (mostly for git and gcc)
+- somehow get your config files to `~/.config` (I do it via git)
+- clone this repo install Xcode to build the binary or ask me for a copy
+- put the `config` binary somewhere in your path
+- run `config` from a terminal

 To install this, clone the Xcode project, build the binary and put it somewhere in your path.
 Then, once you create your `~/.config` directory with the relevant